Websoft9Archive/ansible-lnmp/docs/stack-accounts.md

 # Username and Password

-These accounts are required for LNMP image installation and configuration
+These accounts are required for LEMP image installation and configuration

 ## MySQL